Frank Batten School of Leadership and Public Policy

 The Frank Batten School of Leadership and Public Policy (also known as the Batten School) is the public policy school of the University of Virginia.

 The school offers classes and degree programs in public policy and leadership.
-The school, established in 2007, is closely aligned with many of the University's schools, including the architecture, business, education, engineering, law, and medicine schools, as well as with programs in politics, economics, and applied ethics.
+The school, established in 2007, is closely aligned with many of the university's other schools, including the architecture, business, education, engineering, law, and medicine schools, as well as with programs in politics, economics, and applied ethics.

 History

-The Frank Batten School, located in Charlottesville, Virginia was established in 2007 by a $100 million gift from University of Virginia alumnus, Frank Batten.
-A part of the University's strategic plan, the Batten School was designed to be an expression of U.Va.'s Jeffersonian heritage.
-Frank Batten's vision for the school was to create an institution that "focused on developing leaders who understand the responsibilities and opportunities of public life and have a bias for action."
-The school is housed at the center of the University's grounds in Garrett Hall, next to Thomas Jefferson's Rotunda and The Lawn.
+The Frank Batten School, located in Charlottesville, Virginia, was established in 2007 by a $100 million gift from University of Virginia alumnus Frank Batten.
+A part of the university's strategic plan, the Batten School was designed to be an expression of UVA's Jeffersonian heritage.
+Frank Batten's vision was to create an institution that "focused on developing leaders who understand the responsibilities and opportunities of public life and have a bias for action."
+The school is housed at the center of the university's grounds in Garrett Hall, next to Thomas Jefferson's Rotunda and the Lawn.
 Harry Harding, previously the dean of the George Washington University Elliott School of International Affairs, was selected as the school's founding dean in January 2009.
 Garrett Hall went through a multimillion-dollar renovation while under Dean Harding.
 The project was completed in the summer of 2011.
-In May 2014, the University announced that University of Michigan professor and national security and international relations policy expert, Allan Stam, was slated to become Batten's second dean.
+In May 2014, the university announced that University of Michigan professor and national security and international relations policy expert Allan Stam was slated to become Batten's second dean.
 Stam began his term July 1 of that year.

-In 2019, Ian Solomon was named as the next Dean of the Batten School.
-A alumnus of Yale Law School and former legislative counselor to then-Senator Barack Obama, has experience in local, national, and international politics.
-As an esteemed member faculty member at the University of Virginia, Dean Solomon lives in Pavilion X on The Lawn where he frequently hosts students, faculty, staff, and guests of the Batten School.
+In 2019, Ian Solomon was named as the next dean of the Batten School.
+An alumnus of Yale Law School and former legislative counselor to then-Senator Barack Obama, Solomon has experience in local, national, and international politics; Dean Solomon lives in Pavilion X on the Lawn where he frequently hosts students, faculty, staff, and guests of the Batten School.

 Academics

-Teaching and research is overseen by the Academic Affairs Office, headed by Dean Ian Solomon.
-The Assistant Dean meets regularly with students.
+Teaching and research is overseen by the academic affairs office, headed by Dean Ian Solomon.
+The assistant dean meets regularly with students.
 Additionally each student is assigned a faculty mentor.
 The Batten School operates under the University of Virginia's Honor System and enforces strict consequences for instances of lying, cheating, and stealing within the school.
 Batten offers multiple degrees and ways to study leadership and public policy.